Go to Reviews.org US Edition

 Akin to the pod machines its design echoes, the back of the Dedica houses a 1.1 liter water reservoir.
 This is fairly easily to attach and detach as needed, which helps offset the fact that you'll be doing it fairly often.

 The last thing worth talking about here is what isn't.
-As mentioned above, the De'Longhi Dedica and De'Longhi Dedica Arte both lack a built-in grinder.
+As mentioned above, the Dedica and Dedica Arte both lack a built-in grinder.
 Unless you're planning to pick up some pre-ground coffee beans, you'll need to invest in one to actually use either.
-This makes the practical cost of picking up De'Longhi's cheapest manual espressso maker a little higher than it appears.
+This makes the practical cost of picking up DeLonghi's cheapest manual espressso maker a little higher than it appears.

 Maintenance of the Dedica is similarly straightforward and streamlined.
 The water tank is easy to detach, and the steam wand takes only a second to wipe down.